siriusctrl/UniPublic/CS/week10.md

 - ![image-20190605132843742](assets/image-20190605132843742.png)

 - It could learn MAC address by monitoring incoming frame source address
-  - Build a spanning tree and only routing on this tree to prevent form a ring which does not have “side” idea.
+  - Build a spanning tree and only routing on this tree to prevent form a ring which does not have a “side” idea.
 - Received frames are only sent out on the relevant port for the destination
   - If destination unknown, in which case it is broadcast to all ports
 - There are many links inside a switch which could help us to transfer frame between different ports quickly (in Gbps)
   - Called backplane

 ### Hubs v.s.
 Switches

 - Hubs have to manage collisions
   - If two ports want to send a frame at the same time they must use CSMA/CD to schedule transmissions to avoid a collision
     - Collision domain remains the entire network
 - In a switch each part is its own collision domain
   - Provided the cable is full duplex, collisions are impossible
     - If half-duplex reverts to CSMA/CD